gdbooks/3DCollisions/Chapter5/picking.md

 It's time to implement an "Unproject" function.
 I'm adding this to my __Matrix4.cs__ file, as it is a matrix function.

 The unproject function takes 4 arguments.
 The first one is a ```Vector3``` that is the screen space position of the mouse.
-Of course, screen space mouse only has an
+Of course, screen space mouse only has an X and a Y coordiante!
+What is Z used for?
+Z represents WHERE in space we want to get the unprojected point.
+A Z of 0 is the near clip plane of the camera.
+A Z of 1 is the far clip plane of the camera.

+Next up, we take the current view and projection matrices.
+These are self explanatory.
+Finally, we take a 4 component float array that is the screen viewport.
+It holds the x, y, width and height of the viewport, relative to the game window.
+We need this to be able to normalize the mouse screen coords.

+The actual unproject pipeline works like this:

+1. Normalize screen space X and Y
+  * Simply divide the offset X and Y by screen Width and height
+2. Transform the normalized vector into NDC Space
+  * NDC space is -1 to 1, not 0 to 1 like normalized space.
+3. Transform the NDC space vector into eye / view space
+  * Multiply by the inverse of the projection matrix.
+  * This will leave the inverse perspectiv divide in the W component
+  * Remember, eye space is the world as if the camera was at it's center
+4. Transform the eye space vector into world space
+  *  Multiply by the inverse of the modelView matrix
+  *  This will leave the point in proper world space
+  *  The W component from step 3 remains unchanged
+5. Compensate for perspective division
+  * Diide the X, Y and Z components by the W component acquired in step 3

+I'll provide the basic implementation here

 ```cs
 public static Vector3 UnProject(Vector3 windowCoords, Matrix4 modelView, Matrix4 projection, float[] viewPort) {